narayansharma91/TDD_with_node/Session 2: Practical/README.md

 # TDD Session 2
-In this session, we are going to discuss few important things at beginner level including benifits of writing unit test, configure.write unit test with popular testing framework along with the introduction of TDD.
+In this session, we are going to discuss few important things at beginner level including benifits of writing unit test, configure and write unit test with popular testing framework along with the introduction of TDD.

 ### Focus Points